Best Bivy Sacks To Keep You Safe In Freezing Temps

 For a solo traveler, efficiency is critical, and a bivy sack is a great way to cut down on the bulk and weight of a tent in your pack.

-They provide quick, lightweight shelter in a wide range of conditions.
+They provide a fast and light shelter in a wide range of conditions.

 Plus, they’ve been proven as a core piece of survival gear for our military.